myuusuf2023/icpac-boardroom-frontend/SYSTEM_TECHNICAL_REPORT.md

 ## Conclusion

 The ICPAC Boardroom Booking System represents a modern, scalable solution for organizational meeting room management.
-With its comprehensive feature set, robust security implementation, and Progressive Web App capabilities, the system provides an excellent foundation for internal collaboration and resource management.
+With its comprehensive feature set and robust security implementation, the system provides an excellent foundation for internal collaboration and resource management.

 The modular architecture supports future enhancements and scaling requirements, while the containerized deployment ensures consistent and reliable operation across different environments.
 The role-based access control and procurement integration make it suitable for professional organizational use.